On The Heine-Borel Property and Minimum Enclosing Balls: Hilbert Radius Minimum Enclosing Ball

 \begin{lemma} The \textbf{violation test} in the Hilbert metric for radius balls can be computed in time $O(\log^3 m)$. \end{lemma}

 \begin{proof} Given a basis $B$, we are interested in if $f(B)=f(B\cup \{x\})$.
 We assume that $x$ is not already in $B$.
 We have two nontrivial cases based on the size of the basis.

 Case 1: $B$ has two elements $y,z$.
 To determine if $f(B) = f(B \cup \{x\})$, it suffices to check whether $x$ is contained in the minimum radius ball of $y,z$.
 If $x$ is contained, then $f(B) = f(B \cup \{x\})$.
 If $x$ is not contained, either the center must move or the radius must increase, so $f(B) < f(B \cup \{x\})$.
-Since we can compute the center of a two-point Hilbert ball in $O(\log m)$ time by Lemma~\ref{lem:TwoPointCenter}, we can check this case in $O(\log m)$ time.
+Since we can compute the center of a $2$ point Hilbert ball in $O(\log m)$ time by Lemma \ref{lem:TwoPointCenter}, we can check this case in $O(\log m)$ time.

 Case 2: $B$ has three elements.
-In this case, we calculate the center of the Hilbert ball around the three points in time $O(\log^3 m)$ using the algorithm given in~\cite{gezalyan2024delaunay}.
+In this case, we calculate the center of the Hilbert ball around the three points in time $O(\log^3 m)$ using the algorithm from "Delaunay Triangulations in the Hilbert Metric" \cite{gezalyan2024delaunay}.
 If a center exists, we compute the distance between $x$ and the center.
-If a center does not exist, one of the three elements is contained in a ball defined by the other two, so we check all pairs of elements using Lemma~\ref{lem:TwoPointCenter} in $O(\log m)$ time to find the minimum enclosing ball.
+If a center does not exist, one of the three elements is contained in a ball defined by the other two, so we check all pairs of elements using Lemma \ref{lem:TwoPointCenter} in $O(\log m)$ time to find the minimum enclosing ball.
 We take the resulting ball and check the center's distance to $x$.
 Either $x$ is in the ball or it is not, in which case $f(B)$ must increase because either the radius or center must move. \end{proof}

 \begin{lemma} The \textbf{basis computation} in the Hilbert metric for radius balls can be done in time $O(\log^3 m)$. \end{lemma}